Sony A6500 vs A7 III

 It is notable that the A7 III has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The A6500 lacks such a headphone port.

 The A7 III is a recent model that features in the current product line-up of Sony.
-In contrast, the A6500 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the A6500 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the features and operation of the A6500 and A7 III can be found, respectively, in the Sony A6500 Manual (free pdf) or the online Sony A7 III Manual.

 So what is the bottom line?
 Which of the two cameras – the Sony A6500 or the Sony A7 III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.